 The trail grows in difficulty as you reach the West Jean Lunning Trail Junction and continue on to Lake Isabelle.
 You will find yourself traversing rock fields, walking on snow, skirting over rocks along the shore line and then beginning a climb up to the falls toward the base of the glacier.

 Hiking poles will make a huge difference, especially walking across the snow pack and keeping from sliding down the hill into the lake!
+Keep your eyes open as moose are often in the area.

 - Difficulty: Moderate